 Want to factory reset Samsung but the screen password is unavailable?
 Lighten up!
-This quick guide can help you out with three easy ways to reset a Samsung phone that is locked.
+This quick guide can help you out with easy ways to factory reset Samsung phone that is locked.
 Read on to learn how to reset Samsung phone when locked.

-Factory resetting a phone helps you to clear data & settings, fix system glitches, reset a locked phone, etc. So, there are multiple reasons why you want to factory reset a Samsung phone: Get a second-hand phone and want to wipe off all the previous data, have troubles with apps crashing, Samsung frozen screen, or other system issues, and need to make a fresh start.
+Factory resetting a phone helps you to clear data & settings, fix system glitches, reset a locked phone, etc. So, there are multiple reasons why you want to factory reset Samsung: Get a second-hand phone and want to wipe off all the previous data, have troubles with apps crashing, Samsung frozen screen, or other system issues, and need to make a fresh start.